Workday/escalar/README.md

 [FasterXML jackson](https://github.com/FasterXML/jackson)
 for JSON parsing.
-We're planning changing this dependency to [Circe] (https://github.com/circe/circe)in the future, but Jackson will remain as our primary JSON parser in the meantime.
+We're planning changing this dependency to [Circe](https://github.com/circe/circe) in the future, but Jackson will remain as our primary JSON parser in the meantime.

 [Jest](https://github.com/searchbox-io/Jest) is our core Java HTTP REST client for ES.